tlevine/www.thomaslevine.com/content/!/things-to-think-about-when-building-products-on-open-data/index.md

 isn't anything special about it.
 But open data isn't fundamentally different from any other files.

-## 73. Open data is sort of special
+## 73. Open data is sort of special.
 There are some noteworthy characteristics that I see in open data, and these can mostly (all?) be thought of as issues with generic [sharing](/!/what-is-open-data) of data.
 These come about when lots of people are updating and reading the same datasets, even when the data are only shared within a small company.

-## 50. Publishing verses consumption
+Also, for the remainder of this article, when I say "open data", I also mean "the generic sharing of data".

+## 50. Consider the flow from publishing to consumption.
 Data are released from separate groups who collected the data (researchers, governments, organizations, &c.) but you might not be interested in this grouping of data.